Character Education Lesson Plans Drug Prevention Curriculum-Violence Prevention FreeWay Home Page

 Meet Curt Scarborough

-Dr. Curt Scarborough, author of the FreeWay and Peacemaker curricula, was born in Benton, Illinois in 1935.
+Dr. Curt Scarborough, author of the FreeWay and PeaceMaker curricula, was born in Benton, Illinois in 1935.
 The son of a coal miner, he is an alumnus of Southern Illinois University.
 He holds several graduate and post-graduate degrees, including a Ph.D. in Educational Administration from Columbia Pacific University.
 Curt joined FreeWay in 1975 as Vice President and Director of Education.
 He was promoted to President and CEO in 1983 and retired in 2007 after 32 years of service.
 FreeWay is "America's premier resource for safe and drug-free schools."
 Additionally, Curt has served in many civic and volunteer roles, including as executive director of the American Council on Alcohol Problems for eleven years.
-He has authored more than 40 books, including FreeWay drug prevention (6 volumes) and Peacemaker violence prevention (3 volumes), which together make up the core curriculum used by hundreds of school districts in 40 states.
+He has authored more than 40 books, including FreeWay drug prevention (6 volumes) and PeaceMaker violence prevention (3 volumes), which together make up the core curriculum used by hundreds of school districts in 40 states.
 For many years Curt wrote a weekly column, "Drug Quiz," which was syndicated in more than 2,400 newspapers throughout the United States.
 Hundreds of his essays, feature articles, and short stories have been published in national monthly magazines and scientific journals.
-Curt and his wife, RuthAnn, make their home in St. Charles, Missouri.
+Curt was married to his wife RuthAnn for 57 years (deceased in 2013).
 They are the proud parents of two married children, grandparents of seven grandchildren, and devoted caregivers to a rescued retired racing greyhound named Dolly.

-Wendell is our FreeWay Project Coordinator.
-He resides in St. Louis, MO with his wife, Keisha.
-Wendell's love for teaching children has enabled him to teach students in the the St. Louis metro area to "Take the FreeWay," free from drugs, alcohol and violence.
-Over the past five years, Wendell has taught in hundreds of public school classrooms to thousands of students.
+Wendell Thompson, FreeWay Project Coordinator & Trainer, has served with FreeWay Foundation since 2004.
+Wendell's passion for teaching children has driven him to teach over 15,000 area public school students to live a life free of drugs, alcohol and violence.
 As FreeWay Project Coordinator, he oversees the operation of the program and is responsible for training new prevention specialists.
-Wendell also works for Child Evangelism Fellowship as a Good News Club teacher trainer.
-He is also currently a doctoral candidate working on his Christian Doctor of Philosophy degree at Pillsbury College & Seminary in St. Louis, MO.
+He recently received his Doctor of Christian Counseling degree from Pillsbury College & Seminary in St. Louis, MO.

 » Our Board of Directors